Snowflake-Labs/schemachange/README.md

 the [Embracing Agile Software Delivery and DevOps with Snowflake](https://www.snowflake.com/blog/embracing-agile-software-delivery-and-devops-with-snowflake/) blog post.

-For the complete list of changes made to schemachange check out the [CHANGELOG](CHANGELOG.md).

 To learn more about making a contribution to schemachange, please see our [Contributing guide](.github/CONTRIBUTING.md).

 **Please note** that schemachange is a community-developed tool, not an official Snowflake offering.
 It comes with no